 Every day, email inboxes fill up with annoying, unwanted messages.
-However, some of these junk messages are malicious.
+However, some of these junk messages are malicious/ phishing attacks.
 By using phishing emails, texts, or social media posts that lead to phishing sites, fraudsters attempt to deceive you into revealing your personal and sensitive information – bank account numbers, credit card info, Social Security number, or login IDs, usernames, and passwords.
 Once obtained, they use your credentials to steal your money, your identity, or both.

 What does a phishing attack look like?

 You get a legitimate-looking email with the subject line: “Your Amazon order confirmation.”
 This message is often referred to as a ‘lure,’ because it is disguised to trick you into taking the bait.
 Whether you recently ordered something from Amazon or not, you open the email.
 Inside, the message encourages you to follow a link entitled Your Account, but you aren’t paying attention when the link opens automatically in your browser.